Fabio Lione

 Fabio Tordiglione (born 9 October 1973), known professionally as Fabio Lione, is an Italian singer who has worked with many bands in the heavy metal genre.
 He was known for being the singer of Italian symphonic power metal band Rhapsody of Fire for 21 years.
-He later formed his own band Turilli / Lione Rhapsody with former Rhapsody of Fire guitarist Luca Turilli.
-He is also the current lead vocalist of Angra, and was the original singer of Labyrinth and Vision Divine.
+He later formed his own band Turilli / Lione Rhapsody with former Rhapsody of Fire guitarist Luca Turilli and took the slot for lead vocalist of Angra until 2026.
+He was also the original singer of Labyrinth and Vision Divine.

 Career

 Lione was born in Pisa.
 His career started in 1990 at the age of 17 when he began to sing with a small rock and roll underground group who played classics of 1950s and 1960s similar to Elvis Presley's songs.
 He had a passion for groups such as Queensrÿche, Fates Warning, and Crimson Glory, which inspired him to form his own heavy metal band.

 His musical activities continued with a young group from Pisa, named Athena.
 They were a progressive metal band with their own unique style and challenged various expressions.
 Lione recorded a demotape with Athena and it was his first experience in a metal band.
 Lione did twenty shows with the band, but after two years, he left the band in 1994.
 Athena made their first album in 1995 (Inside the moon).

 At first his stage name was Joe Terry which was the combination of his favourite heroes' names in Japanese games (Joe Higashi and Terry Bogard from Fatal Fury).
 His first piece of musical equipment was a Shure SM 58 microphone.